Saattai: Critical reception

 Sify's critic described the film as a "decent entertainer which harps loudly on the message it wants to convey", noting that director M Anbazhgan "has neatly worked the film around [Samuthira]kani’s character but at times it becomes too preachy and sentimental".
 M. Suganth from The Times of India gave it 4 out of 5 and claimed that Saattai was a "commercial potboiler dressed up as arty fare".
 The reviewer further wrote: "Anbazhagan's intentions are quite commendable [...] but the sad thing is that he goes about this task with less subtlety and more sermonizing, with the result that the scenes where he wishes to make a point come across as totally preachy".
 Similarly, Malathi Rangarajan from The Hindu wrote: "The aim is lofty, the theme, noble.
 It is in execution that director Anbazhagan falters a little".
 She concluded that the film was "at times obviously sermonising" but "still [...] worthy of notice".
-Behindwoods's reviewer gave it 2 out of 5 and noted: "The preachy dialogues in the film are what students listen to in real life.
-This is probably why the film fails to make the intended impact as there is nothing out of the box".